egison/typed-egison/README.md

 This means `(lambda [$x] (b.+ x 10))` takes a tuple of integer and return integer.

 ### Pattern, Matcher
-These two types are deeply related with `match-all` syntax.
+These two types are deeply related to `match-all` syntax.
 In short, `match-all` looks like following.
 ```
 (match-all "Data" "How to match" ["Pattern" "Result"])